Our favorite things to do in Lisbon

 Try Pastéis de Nata or Pastéis de Belém

-Pastéis de nata - or pastéis de Belém as they are known in the place of their origin - the Jerónimos Monastery in Belem is a traditional Portuguese egg custard pastry that you really have to try.
+Pastéis de nata - or pastéis de Belém, as they are known in the place of their origin, the Jerónimos Monastery in Belém- is a traditional Portuguese egg custard pastry that you really have to try.

 Often you’ll see the staff making more behind a window, they are so fresh you’ll often get them warm.

 A few Pastéis de Nata were our breakfast most days.
-Luckily we found a place near home that serves them but unfortunately, they are not exactly as good as the real deal in Portugal.
+Luckily, we found a place near home that serves them, but unfortunately, they are not exactly as good as the real deal in Portugal.

 Time Out Market